S.African president authorises deployment of 25,000 defence personnel - parliament

-CAPE TOWN, July 16 (Reuters) - South African President Cyril Ramaphosa has authorised the deployment of 25,000 members of the armed forces, the parliament said on Friday, in efforts to quell mass looting that has caused widespread destruction of public property.
+CAPE TOWN (Reuters) - South African President Cyril Ramaphosa has authorised the deployment of 25,000 members of the armed forces, the parliament said on Friday, in efforts to quell mass looting that has caused widespread destruction of public property.

 Citing correspondence from Ramaphosa, the parliament’s presiding officers said in a statement that the deployment would be effective from July 12 to Aug.
 12 and would cost over 615 million rand ($43 million).